CHH Northeast, Connecticut Center for Youth and Families

-Child Advocacy Centers (CAC) are child-focused, facility-based programs in which representatives from many disciplines work together to conduct interviews and make team decisions on cases of child abuse.
+Child Advocacy Centers (CAC) are child-focused, facility-based programs in which representatives from many disciplines work together to conduct interviews at our center for youth and families and make team decisions on cases of child abuse.
 CAC models for child abuse intervention are proven and effective, bringing together trained professionals to investigate and provide medical and mental healthcare as well as support to child victims of abuse.

 More than 700 CACs are located across the country with services that generally include:

 - Forensic Medical Evaluations

 - Victim Advocacy and Support

 Benefits of a CAC include improved investigation and prosecution of serious physical and sexual abuse cases by coordination of all agencies involved and the use of a joint forensic interview.
 We also work to minimized trauma to the child victim by reduction of the number of contacts the child must have with the system.
 Additionally the CAC offers trauma- based mental health services to children and families.

 The Charlotte Hungerford Hospital’s Northeast, Connecticut Center for Youth and Families has been an accredited member of the National Children’s Alliance since 1999 and services children and families throughout Northwest Connecticut.
 The Center provides an array of services including child abuse investigation coordination, a multidisciplinary team, forensic interviewing and out-patient therapy.
 Out-patient services include a Trauma Team, extensively trained in the evidenced based model, Trauma Focused Cognitive Behavioral Therapy.

 As an accredited member of the National Children’s Alliance the Center for Youth and Families is dedicated to providing comprehensive, coordinated and compassionate services to victims of child abuse and their family members in northeast, Connecticut.